patrickzib/human_activity_segmentation_challenge/README.md

 `pip install -r requirements.txt`

+You will need to install the following packages with segmentation algorithms to run all baselines:

+`sktime`, `claspy`, `stumpy`, `ruptures`

 # Human Activity Data

 We collected a data set of 250 annotated twelve-dimensional multivariate TS, for a total